 Benicar, marketed as Benicar, Benicar HCT, Azor, Tribenzor, and in the generic form as olmesartan medoxomil, is a commonly prescribed drug used to treat hypertension or high blood pressure.
 This drug is now the subject of a new FDA investigation into its role in producing sprue-like enteropathy.

 Sprue-like enteropathy is a disorder which mimics the symptoms of celiac disease such as chronic diarrhea, substantial weight loss, vomiting, dehydration and related cardiovascular problems.
 That sounds, on some level, like not a huge deal.
-So let's be more clear: this condition is very serious and can cause serious injury and death.Miller & Zois is currently reviewing Benicar injury and wrongful death cases.
-If you or someone you love was injured by Benicar, you may be eligible to compensation.
+So let's be more clear: this condition is dire and can cause serious injury and death.Miller & Zois is currently reviewing Benicar injury and wrongful death cases.
+If you or someone you love was injured by Benicar, you might be eligible for compensation.
 Call 800-553-8082 or get a free on-line consultation.Celiac Disease and Benicar Induced Enteropathy